-Treats high blood pressure in cats
+- Treats high blood pressure in dogs and cats

-Relaxes the arterial muscles to help decrease blood pressure
+- Relaxes the arterial muscles to help decrease blood pressure

-How it works:
+How it Works:

 Amlodipine is known as a calcium-channel blocker.
 It works by blocking the calcium needed for muscle contraction.
 Amlodipine works primarily on the arterial muscles to relax them so they can dilate and the blood pressure decreases.